Carmen Zapata: Awards

 In 1983, Zapata was honored with the Humanitarian Crystal Award from Women in Film.
 Zapata was also honored with a Hispanic Heritage Lifetime Achievement Award in 1997 for her career trajectory in the arts and for her work with the BFA.

 Zapata was nominated for an Emmy twice in her career, once as Best Supporting Actress for her role in a segment of Medical Center and once for her role in the film Carola.

 In 1981, Zapata was part of a group of greater Los Angeles women honored by the Young Women's Christian Association with the Silver Achievement Award.

 In 1983, Zapata was given the Ruben Salazar Award by the Mexican American Legal Defense and Education Fund (MALDEF).

 In 1985, Zapata was named Woman of the Year by the Hispanic Women's Council.

 In 1986, Zapata was the recipient of the Best Translation Award from the journal Dramalogue.

 Granted an honorary doctorate in human services from Sierra University.

 In 1991, she was among nine Californian artists, arts organizations, and patrons to receive the Governor's Award for the Arts.

 In 1999, Zapata was knighted by His Majesty Juan Carlos I, King of Spain and received El Lazo de Dama del Orden del Mérito Civil, the Civil Order of Merit.

 In 2003, Zapata received a star on the Hollywood Walk of Fame.

 Philanthropy

 Throughout her life, Zapata was involved in various charitable events including sitting on the board of the United Way, the Mexican American Opportunity Foundation, the KCET Community Advisory Board, the Boy Scouts of America, the National Conference of Christians and Jews, the National Repertory Theatre Foundation, and member of the City of Los Angeles Mayor's Committee on the Arts, the California Arts Council's Ethnic Advisory Minority Panel, and many other organizations.
 She has also served as a panel member of the Expansion Arts Program of the National Endowment for the Arts, the Los Angeles Special Olympics Events Committee, and other programs.
-Zapata was a practicing Roman Catholic and a registered Democrat.

 Death

-Zapata died in Los Angeles, California on January 5, 2014, from heart disease; she was 86 years old.
+Zapata died in Los Angeles, California on January 5, 2014, from heart disease, aged 86.